Green Gully

 Green Gully has a proud goldfields heritage, having experienced a significant rush in 1858 when the area — then known as Green Valley — drew approximately 3,000 miners to its alluvial fields and later quartz mining operations.
 Today the locality offers a peaceful semi-rural lifestyle within easy reach of the vibrant arts and café culture of Castlemaine, roughly 18 minutes by car to the north-east.
 The nearby township of Newstead, just four minutes away, provides a local pub, café, and community facilities, while Castlemaine offers supermarkets, a train station, schools, galleries, and a thriving creative community.
 The Mount Alexander Rail Trail and extensive walking tracks in the surrounding region make Green Gully popular with those seeking an active, nature-connected lifestyle.

-Green Gully falls under postcode 3462 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Bendigo West (Northern Victoria) electorate.
+Green Gully falls under postcode 3462 and is governed by the Mount Alexander Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bendigo, while state elections fall under the Bendigo West (Northern Victoria) electorate.

 📍 Location